Nock Mountains: National park

-Despite its name, the Nationalpark Nockberge was designated a protected landscape (Category V) according to IUCN protected area categories.
+Despite its name, Nock Mountains National Park was designated a protected landscape (Category V) according to IUCN protected area categories.
 The territory of 184 km2 was entirely located within the Carinthian part of the range, along the border with Salzburg and Styria, stretching from Krems and the Lieser Valley in the west to Reichenau in the east, and down to Bad Kleinkirchheim and Radenthein in the south.